 - Inability to recruit sufficient students, which is managed by liaising closely with local authorities to ensure the relevance and value of our offer, by maintaining the quality of our educational provision, and by focused marketing initiatives. - Inability to recruit, develop and retain sufficient skilled staff, which is managed by innovative approaches to recruitment, offering a high level of training and development opportunities, helping key workers with accommodation and by actively listening to our staff and, where necessary, providing support and/or flexible working patterns. - Nursing, medical and dietary errors, which we manage by maintaining a highly specialised nursing team and dieticians, strict protocols over medication management, food labelling and close monitoring of performance indicators. - Safeguarding failure or adverse regulator opinion.
+The Trust keeps
-The Trust keeps quality at the forefront of its strategy.
-The safeguarding risk is managed through recruitment policies, training, risk assessment, operating policy, incident reporting and a dedicated safeguarding manager.

-- Promotion of a safety conscious culture led by a Health & Safety Manager, governed by Policy & Training and including a comprehensive Compliance Register. - Lower than budgeted level of fundraising prevents the Charity investing in value adding facilities and opportunities.
-This risk is managed by undertaking different types of fundraising and the steerage of a dedicated committee. - Pension fund requires additional support from the Trust.
-The Pension Trustee uses professional advisers to ensure that investment strategy is designed to deliver required returns and hedge liabilities. - Data protection failure, which we manage by following the General Data Protection Regulations and ensuring we have appropriate backup and data recovery systems. - Funding inadequacy per student.
-We provide full clarity to our funders of our fees and demonstrate how the necessities of all moneys spent and value added.
-None-the-less we are aware of the cost pressures facing local authorities.
+- quality at the forefront of its strategy.
+The safeguarding risk is managed through recruitment policies, training, risk assessment, operating policy, incident reporting and a dedicated safeguarding manager. - Health and safety or building compliance failure is managed by investment in our site, and ensuring strict procedures around checking and maintaining equipment and built infrastructure and the promotion of a safety conscious culture led by a Health and Safety Manager, governed by Policy and Training and including a comprehensive Compliance Register. - Lower than budgeted level of fundraising prevents the Charity investing in value adding facilities and opportunities.
+This risk is managed by undertaking different types of fundraising and the steerage of a dedicated committee. - The pension fund requires additional support from the Trust.
+The Pension Trustee uses professional advisers to ensure that investment strategy is designed to deliver required returns and hedge liabilities.

-- Supplier disruption and inflation, Brexit, labour and energy shortages and market uncertainties have impacted supply chains and increased costs.
-Where we can we mitigate risks by hedging costs and by maintaining adequate stock levels of critical supplies and developing contingency plans. - Treloar's is named in the on-going statutory inquiry into the provision of infected blood.
-It has been notified of the potential for future litigation although no court proceedings have been issued against the charity.
+- Data protection failure, which we manage by following the General Data Protection Regulations, maintaining appropriate controls over access and ensuring we have appropriate backup and data recovery systems. - Funding inadequacy per student.
+We provide full clarity to our funders of our fees and demonstrate how the necessities of all money spent and value added.
+None-the-less we are aware of the cost pressures facing local authorities. - Supplier disruption or inflation.
+Labour and energy shortages and market uncertainties have impacted supply chains and increased costs.
+Where we can we mitigate risks by hedging costs and by maintaining adequate stock levels of critical supplies and developing contingency plans. - Liquidity and cashflow.
+Fees are payable at the start of term and expended during that term reducing liquidity risk.
+In addition the majority of investments held are realizable in under 30 days.
+Regular cashflow projections enable us to manage liquidity ahead of forecast need.

+Treloar's is named and is a core participant in the ongoing statutory inquiry into the provision of infected blood.
+It has been notified of the potential for future litigation although no court proceedings have been issued against the Charity.

-Equal Opportunities
+Equal opportunities